itsmarina22/cse15l-lab-reports/lab_one_report.md

   * A screenshot or Markdown code block showing the command and its output
     >![Image](lab_report_one_photos/ls_with_path_to_directory.JPG)
   * What the working directory was when the command was run
-    * ## ‼️: might want to check this, is it /home or /home/lecture1? clarify what working directory def is
     > for the `ls lecture1/` command, the working directory is `/home`
     >
     > for the `ls messages/` command, the working directory is `/home/lecture1`